rodolfodpk/go-crablet/docs/causation-correlation.md

 2. **Order events logically** within the batch to create meaningful causation chains
 3. **Use descriptive tag keys** that will generate meaningful event IDs
 4. **Keep batches focused** on a single logical operation
+5. **Understand the linear chain** - each event is caused by the previous one in the batch

 ## Student Course Domain Event Types